 If you decide to purify the air in your home, HEPA filters as well as natural air purifiers are good choices.
 Taking these steps to avoid COPD triggers can help you and your lungs feel better and stay healthier.

 For people with COPD, infections and illnesses can be dangerous, even life-threatening, especially if the illness affects the respiratory system.
 Colds, the flu and pneumonia can cause COPD symptoms to worsen, triggering a COPD flare-up.

 The easiest way to avoid COPD triggers such as infections and illnesses is to wash your hands thoroughly and often with soap and warm water.
 Stay up-to-date on your flu and pneumonia vaccinations as well.
 You can also reduce your risk of catching an illness by staying hydrated, practicing good hygiene, keeping your home clean and avoiding crowded places and people who are sick.

 If you notice a change in your overall health, lung health or COPD symptoms, it’s important to talk to your doctor immediately.

 Avoid COPD Triggers and Take Care of You

-In addition to these tips to avoid COPD triggers, you can also learn more about your COPD treatment options, such as medications, inhalers, oxygen therapy and stem cell therapy.
-Traditional treatment options work to manage COPD symptoms, and stem cell therapy works to promote healing from within the lungs, potentially improving lung function and quality of life.
-If you or someone you love has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+In addition to these tips to avoid COPD triggers, you can also learn more about your COPD treatment options, such as medications, inhalers, oxygen therapy and cellular therapy.
+Traditional treatment options work to manage COPD symptoms, and cellular therapy works to promote healing from within the lungs, potentially improving lung function and quality of life.
+If you or someone you love has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.